 Fall course offerings will be available in June of each year

 |Level 1 Certificate in Public Administration and Governance|

 Level 1 comprises eight one-semester courses* which introduce the fundamentals of public administration.
 The program focuses on the organization of government; the unique institutional role of government in society; the structure, processes, and issues characterizing Canadian public administration; and human rights and employment equity issues.

 NOTE 1: Students intending to proceed to further levels of the program should familiarize themselves with prerequisites pertaining to professionally related elected courses at all levels of the program, including options leading to a minor.

-NOTE 2: Upon successful completion of Level I students may apply for a Certificate in Public Administration and Governance.
+NOTE 2: Upon successful completion of Level 1 students may apply for a Certificate in Public Administration and Governance.

 * A one-semester course typically consists of a three-hour class one evening per week for 12 or 13 weeks, during the fall, winter, spring or summer terms.
 Some intensive mode and distance education options are also available.
 For Distance Education offerings, consult the Chang School calendar.

-NOTE: Upon successful completion of Level 2 students may apply for a Certificate in Public Administration and Governance.
+NOTE: Upon successful completion of Level 2 students may apply for a Level 2 Certificate in Public Administration and Governance.

 Courses taken in the third level of the program offer more sophisticated investigations of specialized areas in public administration.
-Successful completion of Level III leads to a Bachelor of Arts (B.A.) in Public Administration and Governance.
+Successful completion of Level 3 leads to a Bachelor of Arts - Honours [B.A.
+(Hon.)] in Public Administration and Governance.

-Specific requirements of Level III for students admitted in or after Fall 2011:
+Specific requirements of Level 3 for students admitted in or after Fall 2011: